Iraq–Kuwait relations: Early modern period

+Kingdom of Iraq Era

 In the 1930s, a popular movement emerged in Kuwait which called for the unification of the country with Iraq.
-This movement coalesced into the Free Kuwaiti Movement in 1938, which was established by Kuwaiti youths who were opposed to British influence in the region.
+In 1938, this movement coalesced into the Free Kuwaiti Movement, established by Kuwaiti youths opposed to British influence in the region.
 The movement submitted a petition to the Iraqi government demanding that it support the unification of Kuwait and Iraq.
-Fearing that the movement would turn into an armed rebellion, the Al Sabah family agreed to the establishment of a legislative council to represent the Free Kuwaiti Movement and its political demands.
+Fearing that the movement would turn into an armed rebellion, the Al-Sabah family agreed to the establishment of a legislative council to represent the Free Kuwaiti Movement and its political demands.
 The council's first meeting in 1938 resulted in a unanimous resolution demanding the unification of Kuwait and Iraq.
 The 1938 National Assembly was formally dissolved in 1939 after "one member, Sulaiman al-Adasani, in possession of a letter, signed by other Assembly members, addressed to Iraq's King Ghazi, requesting Kuwait's immediate incorporation into Iraq".
-This demand came after the merchant members of the Assembly attempted to extract oil money from Ahmad Al-Jaber Al-Sabah, a suggestion refused by him and upon which he instigated a crackdown which arrested the Assembly members in 1939.
+This demand came after the merchant members of the Assembly attempted to extract oil money from Ahmad Al-Jaber Al-Sabah, a suggestion refused by him and upon which he instigated a crackdown in which Assembly members were arrested in 1939.

 In March 1939, an armed rebellion broke out in Kuwait by supporters of the movement, seeking to unify Kuwait with Iraq by force.
-Supported by the British, the Al Sabah family rapidly suppressed the rebellion, imprisoning numerous supporters of the movement.
-King Ghazi of Iraq publicly demanded that the prisoners be released and the Al Sabah family end their repressive policies towards members of the Free Kuwaiti Movement.
+Supported by the British, the Al-Sabah family rapidly suppressed the rebellion, imprisoning numerous supporters of the movement.
+King Ghazi of Iraq publicly demanded that the prisoners be released and the Al-Sabah family end their repressive policies towards members of the Free Kuwaiti Movement.
+King Ghazi died in April 1939 in an accident at the age of 27, involving a sports car that he was driving.
+According to the scholars Ma'ruf al-Rusafi and Safa Khulusi, a common view by many Iraqis at the time was that he was killed on the orders of Nuri al-Said because of his plans for the unification of Iraq with Kuwait.